-Machine learning is a branch of artificial intelligence that is defined as a machine's ability to mimic intelligent human behaviour.
-Artificial intelligence systems are utilised to complete complex jobs in a similar manner to how humans solve problems.
+Machine learning is a subfield of artificial intelligence that is widely described as a machine's ability to mimic intelligent human behavior.
+Artificial intelligence systems are used to tackle complicated issues in a manner comparable to how humans solve problems.